babelsociety/website/content/manifest/index.md

 It goes from itself that researchers will be the category with the greatest chance of obtaining Merits, as their job is precisely to find ways to greatly improve certain aspects of our society.

-In the case of necessary jobs that nobody wants to do, the society could also decide to assign Merits based on the amount of hours worked, perhaps in quantities influenced by [job level](#job-levels).
+The society could also decide to assign Merits based on the amount of hours worked on jobs that nobody usually wants to do, perhaps in quantities proportional to the [job level](#job-levels).
 They have put themselves at the service of the community and therefore it is right that society recognizes their value.

 ## Crimes

-Project Terra wants to organize a society in which it is hard to commit crimes.
+Babel Society wants to organize a society in which it is hard to commit crimes.
 For example, by disconnecting the [consumption of goods](#consumption) from the [work done](#work), all those crimes mainly caused by hunger and discontent are eliminated.
 There will be no reason for a person to rely on criminal organizations just because they have to support their family.
 Criminal activities such as drugs dealing and smuggling would be much more complex to manage because [there will be no money to fuel them](#economics).
 Thefts are expected to decrease significantly as everyone has access to the same items.
 By creating a society where we can all be [authentic](#authenticity), hate crimes should drastically decrease too.
 This effect should be amplified by [collaboration](#collaboration), as it will create a sense of conviviality that will make us less inclined to selfishness.